Archive For The “privacy” Category

 Coming tomorrow: 14 trends to watch in 2013.

-- Comments Off • @home • Big Data • data journalism • data privacy • government as a platform • lean government • open data • open government • open journalism • Open Source • predictive data analytics • privacy • responsive design • security • sharing economy • smart government • social media
+- Comments Off on Big, open and more networked than ever: 10 trends from 2012 • @home • Big Data • data journalism • data privacy • government as a platform • lean government • open data • open government • open journalism • Open Source • predictive data analytics • privacy • responsive design • security • sharing economy • smart government • social media

 - Share on Twitter, Facebook, Delicious, Digg, Reddit